What Happens In The Manic Phase Of Bipolar Disorder?

 Highs and lows associated with emotion are usually temporary for most people.
 People with bipolar disorder, however, experience more dramatic changes in mood than the normal ups and downs of life.
 These shifts are often referred to as bipolar phases or bipolar episodes.
 Mood swings related to bipolar disorder shift from periods of mania or hypomania to periods of depression.

 Mania is characterized by excitement that manifests as mental and physical hyperactivity, the elevation of mood, and disorganized behavior.
 Hypomania is a less severe form of mania.
 During episodes of hypomania, mood and energy levels are heightened, but they are not “out of control”.
 The depressive symptoms associated with bipolar disorder are similar to those of other major depressive episodes.
 Individuals with these mood symptoms may experience significant sadness, hopelessness, and irritability.
-They may also experience sleep disruptions and lose or gain weight due to changes in appetite.
+They may also experience sleep disruptions and weight fluctuations due to changes in appetite.

 Bipolar disorder – Manic phase features